nataliepopescu/oopsla21-artifact/README.md

 python3 ExpDriver.py --figure1 --figure59 --figure7table3
 ```

 This command should complete in under an hour.
-We explain what it does in more
-detail in the next section.

 ## Step by Step Instructions

-All of the following commands should be run from the `~/nader/` directory.
+All of the following commands should be run from the `~/oopsla21ae/` directory.
 Running all experiments fully takes almost two days to complete.
 We have therefore implemented a fast path that can run all experiments
 (on fewer libraries and applications) and finishes in under an hour.